magento/devdocs/guides/v2.1/cloud/deploy/smart-wizards.md

   - Configuration
 ---

-The smart wizards can assist you in determining if your Cloud configuration follows best practices.
+The smart wizards can help you determine whether your Cloud configuration follows best practices.
 The available wizards assist with the following configurations:

 -  Ideal state for minimal deployment downtime
 -  Load balancing configuration for database and Redis